cran/smovie/README.md

 unknown parameter.
 The user can change the value of the parameter under a simple null hypothesis and observe the effect on the test statistics.
-The following code uses the log-likelihood from a binomial experiment and considers the null hypothesis that the success probability *θ* is equal to *θ*<sub>0</sub>.
+The following code uses the log-likelihood from a binomial experiment and considers the null hypothesis that the success probability $\theta$ is equal to $\theta_0$.
 The user may specify their own log-likelihood.

 ``` r
 wws(theta0 = 0.5)